MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-case-resolutions.md

 > [!div class="mx-imgBorder"]
 > ![Agents with longest resolve time chart](media/ai-csi-longest-resolve-time.PNG)

-The Agents with longest resolve time chart shows the average time, in minutes, that it takes each agent in the specified time period to resolve a customer-support case, in reverse order of resolution time, and the breakdown by priority.
+The Agents with longest resolve time chart shows the average time, in minutes, that it takes each agent in the specified time period to resolve a customer-support case, in reverse order of resolution time.

 Description | Details
 ----------- | -------
-Agents with longest resolve time | Resolved case resolution time breakdown by agent and case priority
+Agents with longest resolve time | Resolved case resolution time breakdown by agent

 ## New cases versus average resolution time chart